-Develop a rapport with clients and determine their needs and wishes; perform physical examinations and diagnostic/medical/surgical/dental procedures in a way that will deliver the highest quality care while minimizing patient stress and discomfort; recommend referral to another VCA doctor or specialist when this is likely to significantly improve the prognosis.
+Develop a rapport with clients to determine their needs; perform physical examinations and diagnostic/medical/surgical/dental procedures to deliver the highest quality care while minimizing patient stress and discomfort.

 Maintain client/patient medical/surgical records and make certain all necessary logs are kept up-to-date through established protocols; assist colleagues in follow-up and future management of the patient.

-Stay up-to-date with new medical information and changes in veterinary medicine, fulfill VCA requirements for attending local VCA Continuing Education meetings and complete at least 30 hours of accredited CE per year.
+Stay up-to-date with new medical information and changes in veterinary medicine, attend Continuing Education sessions.

 Assist in the development of the paraprofessional team to ensure the delivery of the highest quality care and exceptional client service.

-Positively represent the hospital and VCA in the professional community and to the general public.
+Positively represent the hospital in the professional community and to the general public.